As a resale aggregator, prices may be higher than face value.

 Buying Newcastle United Resale Tickets

-For now, with a diminishing number of NUFC Season Tickets and no availability in two years and counting, it’s tougher than ever to get to regular matches at St. James’ Park.
+For now, with a diminishing number of NUFC Season Tickets and no availability in three years and counting, it’s tougher than ever to get to regular matches at St. James’ Park.

 The new ballot system is a lottery.
 However, one way to secure guaranteed Newcastle United tickets is on the secondary market.